The multiple coherence scales of C IV at cosmic noon: Abstract

 \section{Abstract}

-{ The spatial and kinematic structure of the circumgalactic medium (CGM) remains poorly constrained observationally.
-In this article we compute the clustering of \civ\ absorption systems at cosmic noon using quasar pairs.
-We analyze VLT/UVES and Keck/HIRES high-resolution spectra ($R \sim 45\,000$) of a sample of 8 projected and 4 lensed quasar pairs that probe transverse separations, \sep, from sub-kpc to a few Mpc, over the redshift range $1.6 \lesssim z \lesssim 3.3$.
-We detect and fit Voigt profiles to a total of 141 \civ\ systems, corresponding to 620 velocity components across all quasar lines-of-sight.
-We compute the two-point correlation function of \civ, $\xi(\Delta v, \Delta r)$, where $\Delta v$ is the velocity difference between components across all available scales.
-We find a strong dependence of $\xi(\Delta r)$ with \sep\ at all velocities. $\xi(\Delta r)$ reaches a sharp peak at the smallest scales analyzed here, $\Delta r\approx 0.1$ kpc, decreases steadily up to $\Delta r\approx 5$ kpc and remains flat up to $\Delta r\approx 500$ kpc, where it begins to decrease again.
-By fitting power-laws to the projected transverse correlation function \Xir, we infer two coherence lengths: $r_1 = 654^{+100}_{-87}$ kpc, which we interpret as a representative size for the \ion{C}{iv} enriched regions at $z\approx 2$, and $r_2 = 4.70^{+1.60}_{-1.19}$ kpc for the individual \ion{C}{iv}-bearing "clouds".
-Projecting instead in $\Delta r$, we find consistent amplitudes of $\xi(\Delta v)$ with previous work using quasars and extended background sources.
-Our results suggest that \civ\ may be a good tracer of not only the small, internal structure of the circumgalactic medium, but also of the way in which galaxies cluster at cosmic noon. }
+{ The spatial and kinematic structure of the circumgalactic medium remains poorly constrained observationally.
+We computed the clustering of \civ\ absorption systems at cosmic noon using quasar pairs.
+We analyzed VLT/UVES and Keck/HIRES high-resolution spectra ($R \approx 45\,000$) of a sample of eight projected and four lensed quasar pairs that probe transverse separations, \sep, from subkiloparsec to a few megaparsec over the redshift range $1.6 \lesssim z \lesssim 3.3$.
+We detected and fit Voigt profiles to a total of 141 \civ\ systems, corresponding to 620 velocity components at all quasar lines of sight.
+We computed the two-point correlation function of \civ, $\xi(\Delta v, \Delta r)$, where $\Delta v$ is the velocity difference between components at all available scales.
+We found a strong dependence of $\xi(\Delta r)$ on \sep\ at all velocities. $\xi(\Delta r)$ reaches a sharp peak at the smallest scales we analyzed, $\Delta r\approx 0.1$ kpc, decreases steadily up to $\Delta r\approx 5$ kpc, and remains flat up to $\Delta r\approx 500$ kpc, where it again begins to decrease.
+By fitting power laws to the projected transverse correlation function \Xir, we inferred two coherence lengths.
+The first is $r_1 = 654^{+100}_{-87}$ kpc, which we interpret as a representative size for the \ion{C}{iv} enriched regions at $z\approx 2$, and the second is $r_2 = 4.70^{+1.60}_{-1.19}$ kpc for the individual \ion{C}{iv}-bearing clouds.
+When we instead projected this in $\Delta r$, we found amplitudes of $\xi(\Delta v)$ that were consistent with those in previous works that used quasars and extended background sources.
+Our results suggest that \civ\ might be a good tracer of not only the small internal structure of the circumgalactic medium, but also of the way in which galaxies cluster at cosmic noon. }

 \keywords{cosmology: observations -- quasars: absorption lines -- galaxies: intergalactic medium }

 \nolinenumbers